 }

-You can now run the project and experience the identical behaviors with the previous two projects.
-Though less than overwhelming, it is important to remember the purpose of this project and recognize that through the process of supporting asynchronous loading of external resources by the client, the public methods and calling sequence between the game engine and the client have been defined.
+You can now run the project and see that it behaves the same as the previous two projects.
+While this isn’t spectacular on the surface, the underlying support for asynchronous loading of external resources by the client through a simple API will make developing large games significantly easier.

 Before continuing, you may notice that the MyGame.unload() function is never called.
 This is because in this example the game loop never stopped cycling and MyGame is never unloaded.
 This issue will be addressed in the next two projects.